syntheticminds/raspberrysky/README.md

 The aim is to make the telescope I have inherited steerable via a PS3 controller.
 The original *Autostar II* handset it came with packed up and sadly the telescope has been gathering dust ever since.
 Now, with the help of a Raspberry Pi and a serial connection, the telescope has been revived.

 ## Requirements
-* A Raspberry Pi with WiFi and Bluetooth.
+* A Raspberry Pi
-* A PS3 Sixaxis Controller
 * A Meade LX200 telescope
-* USB to RS232 cable
+* A USB to RS232 cable

-* Mini to standard USB cable
+A PS3 Sixaxis controller and bluetooth are required for manual control.

-## Installation
+## Basic installation
-These instructions are for a fresh Rasbian Lite image with SSH and WiFi enabled.
-Dip in where you need to.

-    $ sudo apt-get update
-    $ sudo apt-get dist-upgrade

-#### Disable wireless power saving

-    $ sudo nano /etc/network/interfaces

-Add the line `wireless-power off` to the end of the file.

-### Raspberry Pi configuration

-    $ sudo raspi-config
+    $ cd ~

-Enable the camera and expand the file system.
-When prompted, reboot the Pi.

-### Installing code and dependencies

-    $ sudo apt-get install python3-pip -y
     $ sudo apt-get install git -y

-    $ sudo pip3 install picamera
-    $ sudo pip3 install evdev
-    $ sudo pip3 install pyserial
-    $ sudo pip3 install pyyaml --global-option="--without-libyaml"

     $ git clone http://www.github.com/syntheticminds/raspberrysky

-### Pairing the controller
+    $ cd raspberrysky
+    $ sudo bash install.sh

+### Controller support

     $ sudo apt-get install pi-bluetooth libusb-dev -y